benzenittini/command-reporter/README.md

 sudo apt-get install gnustep-gui-runtime
 ```

-The linux voice is a little less "soothing" and a little more "I'm going to haunt your in your sleep," but hey, still works.
+The linux voice is a little less "soothing" and a little more "I'm going to haunt you in your sleep," but hey, still works.

 # Usage